mit-dci/lit/WALKTHROUGH.md

 ls shows how much money Alice has, which is none.
 She can get some from a faucet.

-Bob can start a wallet in the same way; if bob's node is running on the same computer, he'll have to run lit with -rpcport to listen on a different port, and start lit-af with -p to connect to that port.
+Bob can start a wallet in the same way; if bob's node is running on the same computer, he'll have to run lit with -rpcport to listen on a different port and -dir to store lit files in a different direcotry, and start lit-af with -p to connect to that port.
 Once Alice and Bob are both set up, they can connect to each other.

 ### Step 3: Connect